Shehbaz Sharif: Chief Minister of Punjab (1997–1999) and exile

-Trial and exile

-In 1999, a complainant, Saeeduddin, lodged a first information report and accused Sharif of allowing the Punjab Police, as chief minister, to kill his son along with other men in a fake encounter.
-In the encounter, his two sons and three other people were killed by the police.

 In 2003, an anti-terrorism court summoned Sharif and five others accused in alleged extrajudicial killings in 1998.
 He was in the exile at that time and failed to show-up to the court.
 Later, the court issued an arrest warrant for Sharif.
 In 2004, Sharif attempted to return to Pakistan to appear before the court, but was forcibly deported back to Saudi Arabia.

 In August 2007, the Supreme Court of Pakistan gave its verdict which allowed the Sharif and Nawaz Sharif to return to Pakistan.
 In September 2007, an anti-terrorism court in Pakistan ordered police to arrest Sharif based on a 2003 arrest warrant.
-He later achieved bail from an anti-terrorism court.
+He later received bail from an anti-terrorism court.
 Sharif denied ordering the alleged killings and said the charges against him were politically motivated.
 He further added that in 2004, he had landed at Lahore Airport, wanting to appear before the court, but was sent back to Saudi Arabia by the government in violation of the orders of the Supreme Court.
 In 2008, he was acquitted by the Anti-Terrorism Court in the Sabzazar case.

 Sharif was re-elected as PML(N) President for a second term in August 2006 and returned to Pakistan along with Nawaz Sharif in November 2007.

 Sharif was ineligible to take part in the 2008 general election due to the Sabzazar case, but a few months later he was acquitted by the court.